Toggle: English / Spanish

 Periapical abscess; Dental abscess; Tooth infection; Abscess - tooth

-A tooth abscess is a complication of tooth decay.
-It may also occur when a tooth is broken or chipped.
+A tooth abscess may form if there is tooth decay.
+It may also occur when a tooth is broken, chipped, or injured in other ways.
 Openings in the tooth enamel allow bacteria to infect the center of the tooth (the pulp).
 Infection may spread from the root of the tooth to the bones supporting the tooth.

 The main symptom is a severe toothache.
 The pain is continuous.
+It does not stop.
 It can be described as gnawing, sharp, shooting, or throbbing.

 Other symptoms may include: